pretix/pretix-docs/docs/guides/two-factor-authentication.md

     However, every additional method for logging in to your account offers potential attackers an additional point of entry.
     In order to maximize security, only add a single device for 2FA.

+A hardware token is typically smaller than a phone and only used for authentication purposes, so it can potentially be easier to lose.
+A hardware token costs money.
+You must remove your hardware token from the computer and keep it on your person whenever your computer is not locked in your personal office or in your home.

+If you use separate applications for password storage and TOTP generation, then the TOTP method offers good security.

 ### Using a TOTP app